 Separately, never underestimate the power of mirrors.
 They can double the visual space in a small home and reflect light and color to add visual interest.
 Mirrored backsplashes increase the size of a small kitchen, mirrored furniture provides an unexpected reflective surface, and large mirrored panels on a wall look like additional windows.

 Get creative when it comes to storage areas and places to carve out more useable square footage.
-Incorporating floor-to-ceiling shelving, utilizing the space above the window frame, and adding built-in seating maximize the functionality of this small family room.
-Placing a sofa in front of the bookcases enables unexpected storage on the shelves behind it.
+Incorporating floor-to-ceiling shelving, utilizing the space above the window frame, and adding built-in seating for example, maximize the functionality of a room.

 If your kitchen is petite, rather than use counter space for decorative bowls or knickknacks, utilize the space under the upper cabinets for hanging utensil storage so your drawers and cabinets are free to hide less-attractive necessities.
 If your bathroom is tiny, forgo art above the toilet in favor of a hanging cabinet to increase your closed storage space.